GillesArcas/movielib/README.md

 Just use `movielib --update`.

 Note for developpers: in some rare cases, it is necessary to delete all json files to force a new generation.
-This can be the case when the content of the json files evolves and mus be updated.
+This can be the case when the content of the json files evolves and must be updated.
 In that case, a not documented option enables to remove all json files.
 This option does not remove the json files without IMDB id.
-Check however if these files must be manually completed with the related addition information.
+Check however if these files must be manually completed with the related additional information.